 Menstruation and cannabis are both breaking barriers and taboos faster than they can reorganize them, and that’s because the silence hurts.
 Painful menstruation and related conditions are sometimes more serious than they seem.
 Talking to your doctor about pain is the first step to addressing it and finding a treatment plan which cannabis can play a role in.
 Good luck!

 Soak In It

-If you’re lucky enough to have a bath, then congratulations; your period relief world just opened up.
-CBD-infused bath salts are the most immersive way to relax your mind and body.
+If you're lucky enough to have a bath, then congratulations; your period relief world just opened up.
+CBD-infused bath bombs are the most immersive way to relax your mind and body.

-Lord Jones’ soothing salts come stacked with botanical infusions (think calendula, eucalyptus, and arnica) as well as everyone’s favorite calming cannabinoid.
-Top it off with an essential oil blend, and you’ve got yourself a bathroom party going.
+Playboy's indulgent one comes with botanical infusions (think softening safflower oil and crushed bits of rose) as well as everyone's favorite calming cannabinoid.
+Top it off with an essential oil blend, and you've got yourself a bathroom party going.